You can report an emergency 24 hours a day, 7 days a week.

-Burst pipes or water mains should be dealt with by the appropriate water utility company:
+Burst pipes or water mains are dealt with by the appropriate water utility company:

 All non-emergencies that do not present an immediate risk to public safety can still be reported online.

 Non-emergency reports are not monitored outside of Customer Service Centre opening hours, or during weekends and bank holidays.

 A23, A27, M23 and M27 issues

 Reporting of issues and emergencies affecting trunk roads and motorways can be done by contacting National Highways.